LGMProductions/alias/README.md

 # Alias (DoS_X Project)
 # Create alias for your windows command-line (cmd.exe)
 (such as in Linux)

+How to use:
+Download the alias_v1.bat file from the repository.
+Copy the file to the path C:\Windows\System32 to use it in your cmd window.

-Download the DoS_X Project Installer to install all DoS_X Project Software on my website -> https://batchsoftware.de (German) https://batchsoftware.de/en-us/ (English)
+Download the DoS_X Project Installer to install all DoS_X Project Software. on my website -> https://batchsoftware.de (German) https://batchsoftware.de/en-us/ (English)

 Syntax: